gordonmurray/aws-cost-scripts/README.md

-# aws-cost-scripts
+# Some scripts to help see and manage AWS costs

-Some useful scripts for reviewing AWS costs
+Helpful for listing resources across multiple regions